HopeMashal/BankAPI/README.md

 ## Create User

-Creates a new user with the given name and returns the user object.
+Creates a new user with the given name and id returns the user name and id.

 -   **URL**

-    /users/
+    /Users/

 -   **Method:**